bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 ## Major Hardware Components

-* Raspberry Pi
+* Compute

-  For the brain of the operation, I chose a Raspberry Pi.
+  For the brain of the operation, I chose a Raspberry Pi (I'm sure you're shocked).
 Its ubiquity in IoT and automation applications made it an obvious choice.
 It's inexpensive, widely supported, and comes with the necessary connectivity options like I²C and GPIO, making it well-suited for controlling and gathering data from external components.

   I originally considered an Arduino, or other microcontroller, but the availability of software like Node-Red pushed me to use a full single board